nsaghatelyan/slider-image/readme.txt

 If you think, that you found a bug in our [WordPress Slider](http://huge-it.com/slider/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 3.1.91 =
+1. Tested and made the plugin compatible with WordPress version 4.6
+2. Edited wrong links of banners, now leading to the correct products in the back end.
+3. Changed the expression "Free" to "Lite" as recommended in the WordPress forums
+4. Added a banner leading to social networks and video guides

 = 3.1.90 =
 * 1) We have fixed the bug on mobile devices, which was stopping image slide navigation.